otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-and-c#_.md

 }
 ```

-The condition is a **boolean expression** evaluated as either `true` or `false`.
-The code inside the first curly braces (`{ }`) is executed if the condition is `true`.
-If the condition is `false`, the code inside the second set of curly braces is executed.
+The condition is a **boolean expression** that evaluates to either `true` or `false`.
+If the condition is `true`, the code inside the first set of curly braces is executed.
+If the condition is `false`, the code inside the `else` block is executed.

-For example, the following code checks if `x` is greater than `y`.
-If so, it prints "x is greater than y" to the console.
-If not, it prints "x is less than or equal to y" to the console.
+For example, the following code checks if `x` is greater than `y`:

 ```cs
 int x = 5;